 Unlike some towns, Drake isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Drake are a mix of both white- and blue-collar jobs.
 Overall, Drake is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Drake who work in sales jobs (12.94%), food service (11.80%), and office and administrative support (10.25%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.00% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Drake telecommute to their jobs.
+Overall, about 17.00% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Drake is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.